 This idea stems from any Tom, Dick, or Harry being able to produce content by putting together information obtained from online articles and even Wikipedia (eeks!), and mixing it up with their own words.
 This is content marketing at its most superficial and the results are by no means of a good standard.

-In-depth topic research, exhaustive data analysis and the presentation of these findings in a unique way is time-consuming, requires effort, and isn’t easily done by just anyone.
+In-depth topic and keyword research, exhaustive data analysis, and the presentation of these findings in a unique way is time-consuming, requires effort, and isn’t easily done by just anyone.

 Price aggregators and marketplaces certainly know how to get the most out of this resource by creating reports and price trends from their own database.